Mike Elgin

-Mike Elgin (born October 15, 1983) is an American former professional football offensive lineman.
+Mike Elgin (born October 15, 1983) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He was selected by the New England Patriots in the seventh round of the 2007 NFL draft.
-He played college football at Iowa.
+He played college football for the Iowa Hawkeyes.

 Elgin was also a member of the New York Jets and Indianapolis Colts.

 Early life

 He attended Western Dubuque High School in Epworth, Iowa.

 Professional career

 Elgin was released on September 1.
 He was then signed to the Jets' practice squad after clearing waivers.
 Elgin was released from the Jets on October 4, 2007.
 He was signed to the Colts' practice squad on November 15.